 Not one for action fans, Maggie is instead an introspective look at love and what it means to be human, though it does have its pacing issues.
 Still, if you want to catch Arnie in one of his most underrated roles, it’s one that pulls at the emotions.

-This movie could have been so much better – if it had stuck closer to the games it was based upon, that would have been a start.
+This movie (and even the franchise) could have been so much better – if it had stuck closer to the games it was based upon, that would have been a start.
 The fact that they spend the most fleeting amount of time above ground in the Spencer Mansion feels like the ultimate tease.

 Despite dispatching of most of its cast in the feeblest way possible instead of making them undead chow, Resident Evil has a few good moments of zombie action.
 Shame the rest of it is such a bizarre hodge-podge of nu-metal music videos and slow-motion, then, but there’s still a lot of enjoyment to be had.

 Just before the found footage subgenre reached its peak, the late, great George A. Romero released his spin on things with Diary of the Dead, which, somehow took place in the same timeframe as Night of the Living Dead.